sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: <!-- TODO ->

 Effect: A creamy orange sap is secreted by your fingertips.
 You can rub it into a creature's wounds as a bonus action.
-Doing so heals them 6 hit points and cures them of the *bleeding* condition.
+Doing so heals them 6 hit points and removes the *bleeding* condition.

 ### Dark Moss Gu
 *Rank 1 Concealment*